igorwaw/advent15/README.md

 * and just get the smallest number from the list

 Possible optimization:
-* No need to store the length of every route, we can only store it if it's shortest then the previous ones.
+* No need to store the length of every route, we can only store it if it's shorter than the previous ones.
 * Every route has the same length in both directions, while the code generates all permutations.
 So, for the example data we check Dublin -> London -> Belfast and Belfast -> London -> Dublin.
 We could cut the problem size in half by filtering out those.